 Sponsors now have the option of providing digital tablets for clinicians to use when administering the C-SSRS.
 Although this solution overcomes some of the burden associated with the paper-and-pencil approach (i.e., branching logic and device error checks eliminate missing / invalid data), the data it collects is still subject to inter-rater bias and is less accurate than when patients complete the assessments themselves.

 Yes.
-The eC-SSRS is a unique, electronic monitoring solution which enables patients to complete self-reports of the SIB assessment.
+The patient-reported eC-SSRS is a unique, electronic monitoring solution which enables patients to complete self-reports of the SIB assessment.
 This computer-automated version of the C-SSRS is also identified by the FDA as acceptable for use in clinical trials.

 Figure 1: Comparison of C-SSRS Implementation Options